-The above noted municipal drains and their watersheds are shown on the attached map.
+The above noted municipal drains and their watersheds are shown on the map below.
 The map has been prepared for illustrative purposes only.
 If you have any questions with respect to your property and a municipal drain, please contact the municipal office.

 Do and Don’t

 You, as a landowner or as a potential landowner in the municipality, should:

 - If you know there is a municipal drain on your property, find out how the municipal drain affects your property.
 How much is your property assessed?

 - If you notice any problems with the municipal drain, immediately notify the Municipality.

 - Before purchasing a property, investigate how municipal drains may affect it.